-Luckily, I stumbled across Heal Your Headache by Dr. David Buchholz in December 2017 and it changed my life.
-With the help of The Dizzy Cook, I’ve gone from 23 (Jan 2018) headache days to 4 headache days (Aug 2018).
+Luckily, I stumbled across Heal Your Headache in December 2017 and it changed my life.
+With the help of The Dizzy Cook’s recipes, I’ve gone from 23 (Jan 2018) headache days to 4 headache days (Aug 2018).
 I was able to join a gym, become more physically active, and feel great for the first time in 20 years.

 I food prep on Sundays to make my life easier.
 Either I will make all 5 days of food at once, or if I am using fresher ingredients, then I prep twice a week.
 In the beginning it was overwhelming, so I would make oven baked potatoes on Sunday to warm up through the week, served with butter, a side of cottage cheese, and a vegetable.
 It was very quick and did not require any thought after a long day of work.